dataloop-ai-apps/sam2box/README.md

 # SAM2BOX:
 In this repository, you will be creating a FAAS that utilizes Meta's Segment Anything Model (SAM) to automatically generate masks for a given image and return contained bounding boxes.
-SAM repository can be found in the following link: https://github.com/facebookresearch/segment-anything
+The original SAM repository can be found in the following link: https://github.com/facebookresearch/segment-anything

 Audience: This example is meant for people with a working knowledge of Python and a use-case where auto-segmentation would streamline their processes.

 ## Installation:
-The code requires python>=3.8, as well as pytorch>=1.7 and torchvision>=0.8.
-Please follow the instructions here to install both PyTorch and TorchVision dependencies.
-Installing both PyTorch and TorchVision with CUDA support is strongly recommended.
+The code requires python>=3.8, as well as pytorch>=1.7 and torchvision>=0.8, installing both PyTorch and TorchVision with CUDA support is strongly recommended.
 Please ensure DTLPY - the Dataloop SDK - is installed as well as the Segment Anything library.
 All packages needed are detailed in the requirements.txt file.